jrjhealey/pycyborg/README.md

     python identify.py

 This runs the identification script.
 Your connected light(s) will one by one cycle through some colors.
-Some text will be shown, and you will likely see a light with Location: [None].
-This is good because this is the problem we expect to encounter.
+Some text will be shown, and you will likely see a light with Location.
+This is a useful tool for solving the bug where the lights disappear from the Ambx control panel.
+This happens because the Location can sometimes become `[None]` and there doesn't appear to be any other real way to resolve this directly.

 We now need to manually change the location.
 I ended up doing a hack job of a modification to one of the existing scripts in the folder.
 In a text editor (IDLE will be installed by default), open the setcolor.py file.
 Save it as a new file, e.g. setlocation.py.